Skip to main content

 • Students interested in graduate assistantships should indicate their interest in the application and apply before the priority deadline.

-• Because funding is highly competitive, awards are uncommon for students who apply after the March 1 priority deadline.
+• Because funding is highly competitive, awards after the March 1 priority deadline may still be available, but at a reduced rate.

 Additional funding resources